lugu/qiloop/doc/TUTORIAL.md

 Two steps:
 - contact the running instance of ALVideoDevice to generate an IDL file.
-This is done using the `rscan` command.
+This is done using the `qiloop scan` command.

 - generate the specialized proxy of ALVideoDevice from the IDL file.
-  This is done using the `proxygen` command.
+  This is done using the `qiloop proxy` command.

 The following example generates a proxy for ALVideoDevice (`demo/video_proxy.go`):

 ```
-$GOPATH/bin/rscan -qi-url tcp://127.0.0.1:9559 -idl demo/video_device.idl -service ALVideoDevice
+$GOPATH/bin/qiloop scan --qi-url tcp://127.0.0.1:9559 --idl demo/video_device.idl --service ALVideoDevice
 ```

 Add one line at the top of the IDL file video_device.idl to specify a